epics-rip/exampleCPP/arrayPerformance/README.md

-# database
+# arrayPerformance

 This example implements main programs that demonstrate performance of large arrays and can also be used to check for memory leaks.
 Checking for memory leaks can be accomplished by running the programs with valgrind or some other memory check program.

-## Brief Summary

-Provides an IOC with a combination of V3 DBRecords, PVRecords, and also starts pvaSrv.

 ## Building

-If a proper RELEASE.local file exists one or two directory levels above **database** then just type:
+If a proper RELEASE.local file exists one or two directory levels above **arrayPerformance** then just type:

     make